mitraboga/BERTokenScope/README.md

 The goal is not just to show the model’s answer.

-The goal is to explain the model’s behavior.
+The goal is to explain the model’s behaviour.

 ---